SonuSahoo/intl-tel-ionic3/README.md

 As you can see in the code above, you will get the output from 'onEnterdata' function.

-if you have any query please send us a email on sarojctc2010@gmail.com or artisahu028@gmail.com
+if you have any query please send us a email on sarojctc2010@gmail.com